-- a.
-Council: Ultimately responsible for overseeing risk management across the University and articulating its willingness to take risk through the approval of risk appetite statements.
-Council is supported in the discharge of its risk management responsibilities by the Audit, Risk and Compliance Committee. - b.
-Audit, Risk and Compliance Committee (ARCC): Responsible for ensuring that an appropriate Risk Management Framework is in place across the University that is fit for purpose, operating as intended and that key risks to the achievement of the strategic goals are managed within risk appetite.
-ARCC are supported in the discharge of their risk management responsibilities by the Finance and Infrastructure Development Committee and Academic Board.
+(9) University Council: ultimately responsible for overseeing risk management across the University and articulating its willingness to take risk through the approval of risk appetite statements.
+Council is supported in the discharge of its risk management responsibilities by the Audit, Risk and Compliance Committee.

-- c.
-Finance and Infrastructure Development Committee: Responsible for the identification of risks to the University's financial viability and sustainability. - d.
-Academic Board: Responsible for maintaining oversight of academic risks, including academic and research integrity. - e.
-Leaders: Responsible for ensuring that risks to the achievement of the strategic goals are identified, assessed and managed and for ensuring that all parts of the University implement the requirements of the risk management framework. - f.
-Colleges and Business Areas: Responsible for identifying, assessing and managing risk within their own area of responsibility and for implementing the requirements of the risk management framework and for providing assurance to University executive management that it has done so. - g.
-University Secretary: Responsible for establishing and implementing high-quality governance practices, which includes risk management, to meet CDUs compliance obligations. - h.
-Head of Risk and Assurance: Responsible for: - i. oversight of risk management, including oversight and challenge of the University's systems and controls in respect of risk management; - ii. ensure the adequacy of risk information, risk analysis and risk training provided to staff; - iii. report to the appropriate governing bodies on the University's risk exposures relative to its risk appetite; and - iv. developing, implementing, maintaining and evolving the enterprise risk management framework and for challenging all aspects of decision making across the University from a risk perspective. - i.
-All Managers: Have responsibility for identifying, assessing and managing risk within their own area of responsibility, for implementing agreed actions to manage risk and for reporting activities or circumstance that may give risk to new or changed risk. - j.
-Risk Owners: Responsible for: - i. complying with the risk management framework in respect of owned risk identification, assessment, escalation, reporting and monitoring - ii. overseeing the delivery of key action plans agreed with action owners; - iii. documenting and keeping up to date the risk and control information in the relevant University risk register; - iv. monitoring the status of owned risks with a particular focus on monitoring circumstances that may alter the severity of assessed risks; and - v. providing reports on owned risks to the Executive Team and the Audit Risk and Compliance Committee, on request. - k.
-All Staff: Responsible for being aware of the requirements of the risk management framework; identify and escalate risk; and exercise a duty of care. - Internal Audit: Responsible for developing a risk-based internal audit programme to audit the risk processes across the University, receive and provide assurance on the management of risk, and report on the efficiency and effectiveness of internal controls in place and operating to manage risk.
+- (10) Audit, Risk and Compliance Committee (ARCC): responsible for ensuring that an appropriate risk management framework is in place across the University that is fit for purpose, operating as intended and that key risks to the achievement of the strategic goals are managed within risk appetite.
+ARCC are supported in the discharge of their risk management responsibilities by the Finance and Infrastructure Development Committee and Academic Board. - (11) Finance and Infrastructure Development Committee: responsible for the identification of risks to the University's financial viability and sustainability. - (12) Academic Board: responsible for maintaining oversight of academic risks, including academic and research integrity. - (13) Leaders: responsible for ensuring that risks to the achievement of the strategic goals are identified, assessed and managed and for ensuring that all parts of the University implement the requirements of the risk management framework. - (14) Faculties and Business Areas: responsible for identifying, assessing and managing risk within their own area of responsibility and for implementing the requirements of the risk management framework and for providing assurance to Senior Executives that it has done so. - (15) Vice-President Governance and University Secretary: responsible for establishing and implementing high-quality governance practices, which includes risk management, to meet CDU's compliance obligations. - (16) Director Risk and Assurance, who is responsible for: - a. oversight of risk management, including oversight and challenge of the University's systems and controls in respect of risk management; - b. ensuring the adequacy of risk information, risk analysis and risk training provided to staff; - c. reporting to the appropriate governing bodies on the University's risk exposures relative to its risk appetite; and - d. developing, implementing, maintaining and evolving the enterprise risk management framework and for challenging all aspects of decision making across the University from a risk perspective. - e.
+All Managers have a responsibility to identify, assess and manage risk within their own area of responsibility, for implementing agreed actions to manage risk and for reporting activities or circumstances that may give risk to new or changed risk. - (17) Risk Owners, who are responsible for: - a. complying with the risk management framework in respect of owned risk identification, assessment, escalation, reporting and monitoring; - b. overseeing the delivery of key action plans agreed with action owners; - c. documenting and keeping up to date the risk and control information in the relevant University risk register; - d. monitoring the status of owned risks with a particular focus on monitoring circumstances that may alter the severity of assessed risks; and - e. providing reports on owned risks to the Senior Executive Team and the Audit Risk and Compliance Committee, on request. - (18) All employees are responsible for being aware of the requirements of the risk management framework, identifying and escalating risk; and exercising a duty of care. - (19) Internal Audit are responsible for developing a risk-based internal audit program to audit the risk processes across the University, receive and provide assurance on the management of risk, and report on the efficiency and effectiveness of internal controls in place and operating to manage risk.

-(9) Specific risk management responsibilities of the Council and its Boards and Committees are defined in their respective terms of reference.
+(20) Specific risk management responsibilities of the Council and its Boards and Committees are defined in their respective terms of reference.